awslabs/aurora-dsql-sqlalchemy/examples/pet-clinic-app/README.md

 your PostgreSQL-compatible applications.
 SQLAlchemy is a popular object-relational mapping framework for Python that allows you to persist Python objects to a database while abstracting the database interactions.

-> **Note**
->
-> Note that SQLAlchemy with Psycopg3 does not work with Aurora DSQL.
-SQLAlchemy with Psycopg3 uses nested transactions which rely on savepoints as part of the connection setup.
-Savepoints are not supported by Aurora DSQL.

 ## About the code example

 The example demonstrates a flexible connection approach that works for both admin and non-admin users:

-* When connecting as an **admin user**, the example uses the `public` schema and generates an admin authentication token.
+- When connecting as an **admin user**, the example uses the `public` schema and generates an admin authentication token.
-* When connecting as a **non-admin user**, the example uses a custom `myschema` schema and generates a standard authentication token.
+- When connecting as a **non-admin user**, the example uses a custom `myschema` schema and generates a standard authentication token.

 The code automatically detects the user type and adjusts its behavior accordingly.

 ## ⚠️ Important

-* Running this code might result in charges to your AWS account.
+- Running this code might result in charges to your AWS account.
-* We recommend that you grant your code least privilege.
+- We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
-* This code is not tested in every AWS Region.
+- This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).

 ## TLS connection configuration